SamuelSja/ccarg/README.md

 ## Contributing
 I would love it if someone wanted to teach me make this repo accesable to anyone, easy to install, and have the right licencing.
+If anyone would like to help with the programming to I would also like it, but again I dont know what I am doing.
+Todos are all throughout the source code.